golemcloud/golem/benchmarks/README.md

 Make sure you have `K8sRoutingType::Ingress` configured in your `make_context` step of your benchmark.

+You can also change namespace name - only 1 benchamrk can use this name at the same time.

+This error is expected:

+> Failed to create template: golem cli failed with exit code: Some(1).
+Retry #1

+AWS DNS takes 3-5 minutes to update for ingress DNS name.

 ## Benchmark configuration

 At the moment file based configuration is not implemented yet - you can configure the benchmark in the source code.